rerun-io/rerun/docs/content/reference/cpp-sdk-cmake.md

 By default points to where a pre-built library for the currently active platform is expected to be found in the Rerun C++ SDK distribution zip.

+## Tested compilers

+The Rerun C++ SDK requires a C++17 compliant compiler.

+As of writing it was tested against:
+* Apple Clang 14, 15
+* GCC 9
+* Visual Studio 2022